nspcc-dev/neo-go/docs/notary.md

      with `Deployed` set to `false` and `Script` set to the signer's verification script.
-   - An account for a notary signer is **just a placeholder** and should have `Contract` field with `Deployed` set to `false`, i.e. the default value for `Contract` field.
-That's needed to skip notary verification during regular network fee calculation at the next step.
+   - An account for a notary signer is **just a placeholder** and should have `Contract` field with `Deployed` set to `true`.
+Its `Invocation` witness script parameters will be guessed by the `verify` method signature of Notary contract during the network fee calculation at the next step.

 6. Fill in the main transaction `Nonce` field.
 7. Construct a list of main transactions witnesses (that will be `Scripts`